microsoft/Windows-appsample-rssreader/README.md

 [Windows-universal-samples](https://github.com/Microsoft/Windows-universal-samples) repo.
 These samples represent the current minimum recommendations for these patterns, and the RssReader sample will continue to reflect this guidance in future updates.

-**Note:** This UI redesign is a work in progress.
-The goal for the current release is to provide a working baseline of the UI features listed above.
-There are a few known issues with window-size adaptivity that we will fix soon.
-Other updates in planning for the near future include refactoring the implementation to increase the use of adaptive triggers, visual state manager, relative layout panels, and other XAML recommendations.

 Please report any bugs or suggestions on the [Issues](https://github.com/Microsoft/Windows-appsample-rssreader/issues) list.
 All feedback is welcome!